BACK TO QUILTS

 Number of quilting stitches per inch, place 2:

 Family clothing scraps.
 Very little material was wasted, and based on the stories; neighbors and relatives often traded fabric.
 Pieced on foundation sugar sacks that include, "Housewife's Favorite 10 LBS.
 Certified Pure Sparkling Granulated Sugar A Mic

-List publications where this quilt or maker was featured.
+Publications (including web sites) where this quilt or maker was featured: